 Taking the best confirmed experiments from a variety branches of sciences and standing it next to the biblical God, we can affirm that when God spoke the universe into existence 13.7 billion years ago, he issued this command: “Evolve!”

-One word of his creative power built into the universe a creative imprint, such that the entire universe is moving along and culminating in his ultimate plan.
+One word of his creative power built a creative imprint into the universe, such that the entire universe is moving along and culminating in his ultimate plan.
 So here is how evolution and intelligent design can be reconciled:

 Evolution = God’s Design

 Credentialed Christian scientists call this equation evolutionary creation.
 It used to be called theistic evolution, but this term is unsatisfactory because it is like saying theistic photosynthesis or theistic gravity.
 The emphasis is now where it belongs—creation.